MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ### -MediaTranscriptionAutomaticFeatures

-When the feature is enabled, videos can have transcript generated automatically on upload.
+When the feature is enabled, videos can have transcripts generated automatically on upload.
 The policy is default on.
 If a tenant admin decides to disable the feature, he can do so by disabling the policy at tenant level.
-This feature can not be enabled/disabled at site level.
+This feature can not be enabled or disabled at site level.
 Possible values:

 - Enabled